rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

         w32tm /resync

-10. If the time on the cloud server is drastically different than what is on the KMS the re-sync will fail.
+10. If the time on the cloud server is drastically different than what is on the KMS, the re-sync will fail.
 At this point, you should either set the time manually or configure the server to use an NTP instance over the Internet.